ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/teleoperation.md

 ### [Keyboard](#keyboard)

-**TIP:** The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
+**TIP**: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 Shortcut key for terminal is Ctrl-Alt-T.
 {: .notice--info}

 **[Remote PC]** Launch the file for simple teleoperation test.